🌜

 • (a) The online network conduct of the account holder during the stream/recording remains subject to this Code of Conduct.

-• (b) If the account holder provides a link to their stream/recording either in their flight plan, or via other VATSIM operated medium, the entire stream/recorded session including informal mediums such as a stream chat are subject to this Code of Conduct.
+• (b) If a link to the stream/recording is provided either in their flight plan, or via other VATSIM-operated medium, the entire stream/recorded session, including informal mediums such as a stream chat, are subject to this Code of Conduct.

 • (c) Account holders connected to the network who deliberately disrupt the stream/recording of another account holder are subject to immediate suspension from the network.